David B. Kaplan

 David B. Kaplan (born 1958) is an American physicist.
-He is a Professor of Physics at the University of Washington where he was Director of the Institute for Nuclear Theory during the period 2006-2016 and is now a Senior Fellow.
+He is a professor of physics at the University of Washington, where he was director of the Institute for Nuclear Theory during the period 2006–2016 and is now a senior fellow.

 Research

 Kaplan's research deals with various aspects of quantum field theory, applied to models of physics beyond the Standard Model, cosmology, nuclear physics, and lattice QCD.
-He is known for his work on the theory of the composite Higgs boson, the role of the strange quark in dense matter and the phenomenon of kaon condensation, development of the theory of electroweak baryogenesis and other aspects of particle astrophysics, for lattice models with exact supersymmetry, and for the formulation of lattice gauge theory with chiral fermions.
-The latter is known as the theory of domain-wall fermions, and is an early example of what has later become known among condensed matter physicists as a topological insulator and the quantum spin Hall effect.
+He is known for his invention with Howard Georgi of composite Higgs models, investigations into the role of the strange quark in dense matter and the phenomenon of kaon condensation, development of the theory of electroweak baryogenesis and other aspects of particle astrophysics, for lattice models with exact supersymmetry, and for the formulation of lattice gauge theory with chiral fermions.
+The latter is known as the theory of domain-wall fermions, and was rediscovered in the condensed matter literature as an example of the quantum spin Hall effect.